Crème Fraîche Frosting: A Tangy, Not-Too-Sweet Alternative to Buttercream

 - Add the creme fraiche.
 Continue to mix until the creme fraiche is fully incorporated and the frosting looks creamy.

 - Add the sifted powdered sugar, 1/2 cup at a time, with the mixture on low.
-Continue to add the powdered sugar until you’ve added 2 cups.
-If it is not at your desired thickness, continue to added powdered sugar, 1/4 cup at a time up to 2 1/2 cups.
+Continue to add the powdered sugar slowly, until you’ve added 2 cups.
+If it is not at your desired thickness, continue to add more powdered sugar, 1/4 cup at a time up to 2 1/2 cups.
 (The final frosting will be slightly softer than buttercream.)

 - Mix on medium speed until the frosting is completely smooth.